-The Watch are Simone Rossetti's post-The Night Watch outfit, and while their debut, 2001's Ghost, features 'Tron samples (reviewed below), they finally bought a real one for their follow-up, from Italian pop legend (it says here) Zucchero.
+The Watch are Simone Rossetti's post-The Night Watch (below) outfit and, while their debut, 2001's Ghost, features Mellotron samples (reviewed below), they finally bought a real one for their follow-up, from Italian pop legend (it says here) Zucchero.
 Vacuum is, effectively, a lot like Ghost; The material's good, but seems to lack the spark of the Night Watch stuff, although there's nothing specifically wrong with it.
-They still sound too much like early Genesis for their own good, and it doesn't look as if if that's going to change in the near future.
-Anyway, Sergio Taglioni's 'Tron is splattered all over the album, with particularly strong strings work, and the odd bit of choir.
+They still sound too much like early Genesis for their own good and it doesn't look as if if that's going to change in the near future.
+Anyway, Sergio Taglioni's Mellotron is splattered all over the album, with particularly strong strings work and the odd bit of choir.

 Early 2010 brought Planet Earth?, which unfortunately reminds me of Duran Duran's first hit.
 Nonetheless, it's an excellent album; despite their influences (influence?), the band have succeeded in forging their own sound, utilising a couple of harmonic quirks that make their material sound like no-one but them.
 Trying to isolate any 'best tracks' is rather superfluous, but the acoustic-led Something Wrong is especially good; suffice to say, this band don't do 'bad tracks'.
 Mellotron throughout, with strings on all but Something Wrong, which features very Genesis-ish choirs, plus flutes on the piano-driven All The Lights In Town and The World Inside.